SGDInstitute/apollo/content/collections/pages/sgdinstitute/programs.md

         content:
           -
             type: text
-            text: 'Our programs are rooted in our organization''s ' -
+            text: "Our programs are rooted in our organization's " -
             type: text
             marks: